NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_email.rst

     :header-rows: 1

     * - Value
-      - Description
+      - invalidEmailAddress
     * - None
-      - Are tested to ensure that null personalisation values are not accepted
-    * - 5, "", "some-string", []
-      - Are tested to ensure that invalid personalisation values are not accepted
+      - Used to ensure invalid email address is not accepted